DivyanshuKumarGupta/ExpenseTracker/README.md

 ##  Features::

-*  Fixed monthly budget (₹5000 As I get)
+*  A Fixed monthly budget (₹5000 As I get)
-*  Predefined  broad expense  categories i.e : Mayuri Freshica, Bistro Cafe, AB Dakshin, Underbelly, Ocean Stationery, Safal Mart, Laundry, Miscellaneous .
+*  Predefined  general expense  categories i.e : Mayuri Freshica, Bistro Cafe, AB Dakshin, Underbelly, Ocean Stationery, Safal Mart, Laundry, Miscellaneous .

-*  Expenses are tracked as based on predefined broad categories.
+*  Expenses are tracked as based on predefined categories.
-*  Balance are updated in real time.
+*  The Balance is updated instantly.
-*  Balance can be monthly reset.
+*  You can reset your balance every month.
-*  Keeps track of transactions.
+*  You can keep track of your daily transactions.

 ---

 ##  Problem Statement/Objective::

-Students living in hostels/PG/Away_from_home often struggle to track their daily spending, which can lead to spending over their budget.
+Students living in hostels,PG, away from home often find it difficult to keep track of their daily spending, which can result in overspending.
-So this project of mine helps them by:
+Thus,my project of  helps in following ways:

 * Monitoring their spending habits.
 * Avoiding overspending